OviSarkar62/Chest_Xray_Classification_Utilizing_CNN_with_Optimized_Hyperparameters/README.md

 ### Dataset Description

-Any deep neural architecture work needs a vast amount of data as input.
-An appropriate cluster of data aids in better analyzing a Deep learning challenge.
-We gathered data for our issue set mostly from three separate and well-known web sources.
 The following public datasets were used in this study:

 (1) https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database